-Dr. Bryan Burt is a general thoracic surgeon and thoracic surgical oncologist at Baylor College of Medicine who currently serves as an assistant professor of surgery in the Division of General Thoracic Surgery, associate chief of General Thoracic Surgery, and director for General Thoracic Surgery Research.
-In addition to these positions, Dr. Burt also co-directs the Thoracic Outlet Clinic at Baylor and works alongside world-renowned mesothelioma expert Dr. David Sugarbaker at Baylor’s Mesothelioma Treatment Center.
+Dr. Bryan Burt is a general thoracic surgeon at Baylor College of Medicine who currently serves as Director of General Thoracic Surgery Research, Associate Professor of Surgery and Interim Chief of General Thoracic Surgery.
+Dr. Burt previously worked alongside world-renowned mesothelioma expert Dr. David Sugarbaker at Baylor’s Mesothelioma Treatment Center.

 Dr. Burt’s clinical practice focuses on a variety of conditions that require thoracic surgery, which he feels can make the biggest impact.
 When discussing the care he administers to his patients, Dr. Burt states he “feels privileged to care for patients with thoracic cancers and other thoracic surgical problems.”
 Among Dr. Burt’s highly specialized surgical skills are resectional procedures for malignant pleural mesothelioma and chest wall resection and reconstructions.
 Treating patients with mesothelioma is of particular interest to Dr. Burt, and as a result, has become a key focus in some of his most recent clinical research endeavors in the laboratory.